Last Updated on February 12, 2021 by IDS Team

 Developed by the Belgian company Image-Line Software and released originally as Fruity Loops back in 1997, it has now become a go-to DAW for countless creative music makers.

-However, just like with any great piece of software you find these days, you might have some performance issues due to certain compatibilities or just inadequate hardware components of your computer.
+However, just like with any great piece of software you find in 2021, you might have some performance issues due to certain compatibilities or just inadequate hardware components of your computer.

 If this is the case with you and FL Studio don’t worry, you’re not alone in this.